 Why Use a 4-Year-Old Height And Weight Chart?

 A reliable chart helps parents and healthcare professionals detect growth abnormalities early.
-For instance, if a child’s height or weight is significantly below the 5th percentile or above the 95th percentile, further evaluation may be necessary to rule out underlying conditions.
+For instance, if a child’s height or weight is persistently far from expected percentiles or if the growth trend changes sharply over time, further evaluation may be necessary to rule out underlying conditions.
+Growth charts are useful tools, but they are not meant to be the only diagnostic measure.

 Besides monitoring for medical concerns like malnutrition, hormonal imbalances, or genetic disorders, these charts also help tailor nutrition plans and physical activities suitable for the child’s development stage.
 They serve as a benchmark for tracking growth trends over months or years rather than isolated measurements.